 The history started way prior to when the first brick was laid to build this incredible prison.
 The property was used as a training camp for Union Soldiers during the Civil War.

 Designed by acclaimed architect, Levi Scofield, this castle-like prison was built to reform and inspire its occupants...
 The inmates.
 Completed on November of 1886, workers laid the cornerstone on what was known as an intermediate prison.
 This would be the retention of persons that fitted between the Boys Industrial School in Lancaster and the Ohio State Penitentiary in Columbus.
 Usually they housed nonviolent offenders.
-Later on, the building was used as an operational prison for 94 years, until 1981.
-Many report of horrific violence, death and disease were the core reasons for its vacancy.
+The original goal was to reform them by teaching them useful skills and motivating their spirituality.

 To say this place is haunted, is an understatement, leading it to be called the most haunted property of all of Ohio.
 Witnesses have experienced shadow figures, slamming cell doors and yelling voices, and female witnesses claim to have been victims of physical attacks by the spirits who linger in this place.
 This is only the beginning.